Black Friday has started at Macy’s — here are the best deals to shop now | CNN Underscored

 Polo Ralph Lauren Big Girls Fair Isle Dress ($52.12, originally $69.50; macys.com)

-Your little girl will be holiday card-ready in this sweet, cotton turtleneck Fair Isle dress available in girls’ sizes 7-16.
-Snag it now for 25% off; also comes in toddler and little girls sizes.
+Your little girl will be holiday-card-ready in this sweet cotton turtleneck Fair Isle dress available in girls’ sizes 7-16.
+Snag it now for 25% off; it also comes in toddler and little girls sizes.

 Get picture-perfect photos on Christmas morning when the whole family is clad in matching plaid jersey pajamas.
 Kids sizes come in 2T-16, with girls’ nightgowns and styles for Mom and Dad on sale, too.